Sepsis and Severe Infections

 - Researchers needing a better understanding of the clinical perspective of the management of sepsis and severe infections

-- ESICM offers 20% discount for two or more participants registering from the same centre.
-For more details contact email@example.com
+- ESICM offers a 20% discount for 3 or more participants from the same medical centre.
+For group discount do NOT follow the standard registration procedure but contact directly firstname.lastname@example.org

 Master Class Incentive

 ESICM rewards your fidelity!
-If you have attended 5 or more master classes in Brussels during the past two years you can benefit from ONE free registration to any of the future master classes held at the ESICM Training Centre.
-Contact us here for further details: firstname.lastname@example.org
+If you have attended 5 or more master classes in Brussels or virtually during the past two years you can benefit from ONE free registration to any of the future master classes.
+Contact us here for further details: email@example.com

 Highlights from the 2020 edition